DreamWorks Animation Television: History

 The company was first formed in 1996 as the animation division of DreamWorks Television, a subsidiary of the main live-action DreamWorks Pictures studio.
 DreamWorks Pictures also had an animated film subsidiary named DreamWorks Animation, although DreamWorks Television Animation did not operate as a subsidiary of it in the 1990s.
-DreamWorks' TV division was spearheaded by Jeffrey Katzenberg and Steven Spielberg and was headed by former Walt Disney Television Animation executives Gary Krisel and David Simon.
+DreamWorks' television division was spearheaded by Jeffrey Katzenberg and Steven Spielberg and was headed by former Walt Disney Television Animation executives Gary Krisel and David Simon.
 DWTA only produced two series: Invasion America and Toonsylvania.
 In a move to consolidate, DreamWorks Television Animation was shut down in 1999 with the direct-to-video subsidiary subsequently merged into the studio's feature animation division, as a way for the company to reorganize its animation divisions to operate under one umbrella.
-More than two-thirds of the TV division's 50 employees were transferred to the direct-to-video unit and it was expected that only a minimal number of employees would be affected by the reorganization.
+More than two-thirds of the television division's 50 employees were transferred to the direct-to-video unit and it was expected that only a minimal number of employees would be affected by the reorganization.

-In September 2001, DreamWorks released an animated series for Fox Kids titled Alienators: Evolution Continues.
-This series was based on the 2001 live-action film Evolution, which was released earlier in 2001 by DreamWorks Pictures (with Columbia Pictures handling international distribution).
-Since DreamWorks Television Animation had shut down by this point, the series was handled by the main DreamWorks Television division, in association with DIC Entertainment, Columbia TriStar Television and other parties.
-In August 2004, DreamWorks released a 3D animated television series titled Father of the Pride.
-This was the first animated series to be officially produced by DreamWorks Animation.
+In September 2001, an animated series for Fox Kids titled Alienators: Evolution Continues was produced, based on the 2001 live-action film Evolution, which was released earlier in 2001 by DreamWorks Pictures in North America, with Columbia Pictures handling international distribution.
+Since DreamWorks Television Animation had shut down by this point, the series was handled by DIC Entertainment along with the main DreamWorks Television division (Columbia TriStar Television would be credited in DreamWorks' place in foreign territories).
+It lasted 26 episodes before being cancelled in 2002.

+In August 2004, DreamWorks Animation produced their first animated television series, a 3D animated series titled Father of the Pride for NBC.
+It too would be short-lived, only lasting one season consisting of 15 episodes.